Coleraine F.C.: History

 The original Coleraine Football Club was founded in June 1927 originally called Coleraine FC at a meeting in the local Orange hall.
 The club was formed out of a merger between two local sides: Coleraine Olympic and Coleraine Alexandra with John McCandless being one of the founders and original player / manager for the club.
 The original club colours were all white, hence the club's original nickname – the Lilywhites.
 The club secured its first trophy in the 1931–32 season, defeating Ballymena United 3–0 at Solitude to win the Gold Cup.

 In 1948, Coleraine reached its first Irish Cup final, going down 3–0 to Linfield.
 1953 brought another appearance in the final and another defeat, again to Linfield, this time by five goals to nil.
 The 1950s saw the City Cup won for the first time (1953–54) and a second triumph in the Gold Cup (1958).

 In 1961, chairman Jack Doherty persuaded Bertie Peacock to sign for Coleraine after he left Celtic.
 It would prove to be one of the most important transfers in the club's history.
 In 1965, Coleraine won the Irish Cup for the first time, defeating Glenavon 2–1 at Windsor Park, with goals from Shaun Dunlop and Derek Irwin.
-Coleraine thus gained its first experience of European football, against Soviet outfit Dynamo Kiev.
+Coleraine thus gained its first experience of European football, against Soviet outfit Dynamo Kiev, becoming the first football club from the United Kingdom to play behind the Iron Curtain.
 Coleraine also won the first two Blaxnit all-Ireland cups in 1969 and 1970.
 Coleraine faced Kilmarnock in the 1970 Fairs Cup, and after a 1–1 draw in the first leg, the Bannsiders pulled off an historic 3–2 victory thanks to a Des Dickson hat-trick.

 In 1972, the Irish Cup was won again, this time by beating Portadown 2–1, with goals from Des Dickson and Ivan Murray.
 The Holy Grail of the Gibson Cup was finally captured in 1974.
 Under the management of Bertie Peacock, the squad consisting of the likes of Des Dickson, Johnny McCurdy, Ivan Murray, Michael Guy and Vince Magee clinched the title ahead of Portadown.
 Bertie Peacock resigned in 1974 and Ivan Murray and Johnny McCurdy took over the reins.
 Murray continued as manager until 1978 and during his spell in charge the Irish Cup was won twice more – both times against Linfield.
 In 1975, it took three games before a goal from Jim "Chang" Smith in the second replay proved decisive.
 The 1977 victory was more emphatic with Liam Beckett, Des Dickson, Frankie Moffatt and Michael Guy scoring to give Coleraine a 4–1 victory.
 It was to be the club's last major trophy for 26 years.